Shubhamashish1310/Base-Node-Project-Template/README.md

   ```
   npm install
   ```
- - In the root directory create a `.env` file and add the following env variables
+ - In the root directory create a `.env` file and add the following env variables;
     ```
         PORT=<port number of your choice>
     ```